DA identifies man fatally shot by Worcester police after claiming to have explosive device

 Negotiations continued over the phone and with negotiators at the scene in a lengthy attempt to deescalate the situation.

 Gouvonvong appeared to get more agitated and made forward movements toward the officers around 12:05 a.m.
-Wednesday, prompting shots to be fired, Early said.
+Wednesday, prompting shots to be fired.

 The officer involved in the shooting has been placed on administrative leave as per the department’s policy.